Judge orders many migrant children removed from Texas facility said to use psychotropic drugs

 She specifically ordered the government to transfer any class member who is held in a "secure facility" if the child is being held there solely because the government believes he or she "may be chargeable" with a crime (as opposed to "is chargeable," she wrote) or who simply reports gang involvement or displays gang affiliation in the absence of any proof of a specific offense.

-She ordered Shiloh to drop any security measures "that are not necessary for the protection of minors or others," including the denial of access to drinking water and access to telephones for private conversations.
+Citing allegations that at least one detainee at Shiloh had been denied access to drinking water, she ordered the facility to drop any security measures "that are not necessary for the protection of minors or others" — including denial of water and access to telephones for private conversations.

 While Shiloh is in Texas, the case was heard in Los Angeles because the Flores settlement is overseen by the federal court there.